โ† Back to Vocabulary

 • ๐Ÿ›๏ธ

-Colonial Architecture: Spanish colonial influence visible in churches, plazas, and city layouts
+Colonial Architecture: Spanish colonial influence in churches and plazas

 • ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ